scrabbletank/farhome-rules/rulesdoc.md

 - 5 wounds or fewer: blinded and feared for 10 minutes
 - 3 wounds or fewer: killed instantly

-Regardless of the outcome, any undead, demon, or celestial targeted by this spell takes 3 wound dice in damge and are blinded for 1 minute.
+Regardless of the outcome, any undead, demon, or celestial targeted by this spell takes 3 wound dice in damage and are blinded for 1 minute.

 Add a proficient die to your roll for every level cast above 7th.